BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local snack stands, and tips.
-ATMs are available in Papeete and on the main islands, but can sometimes be unreliable or run out of cash, so withdrawing larger amounts when you see a working ATM is a smart move.
+While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller vendors, local markets, and taxis.
+ATMs are available in Papeete and major towns, but can sometimes be unreliable or run out of cash, so don't rely on them solely for all your needs.

 transport